The most adorable classic vintage underwear online. Free Shipping on all UK orders.

 In this easy buying guide you'll find some good advice to consider when buying vintage nylon slips:

-Just because a vintage slip has a size label, that doesn’t mean it is actually that stated size!
-Vintage size labels are notoriously inaccurate, so in the end it’s best to ignore them.
+Just because a vintage slip or petticoat has a size label, that doesn’t mean it is actually that stated size!
+Vintage size labels are notoriously inaccurate, so in the end it is definitely best to ignore them and measure instead.
 It is not the least bit unusual to find slips in my stock with size labels showing 3 or even 4 sizes out from what they really should be!
 You are buying a virtually unique piece, just for you, so you should make absolutely sure that it fits like it was made especially for you.

-Essential things to remember before buying a vintage slip:
+Essential things to remember when buying a vintage slip:

 Any responsible vintage seller should be able to provide you with these proper measurements.
 If they can’t, or won’t, be cautious!
 There is no reason why modern sizes can’t be mentioned in a listing too, but only as a loose guide.